DESTINY+: Overview

 The probe's ion engines have the capability to perform another orbit transfer to study additional objects.

 Objectives

 DESTINY+ will be a technology demonstrator to further improve operations of low cost solar electric propulsion in deep space.
 It will also demonstrate innovative light-weight solar array panel technology.
 The scientific aspect of this mission is to understand origin and nature of dusts, which are key sources of organic compounds to Earth.
 It will also observe dusts from comet/asteroid 3200 Phaethon using a dust analyzer and will map its surface using a multiband telescopic camera to understand the mechanisms of dust ejection.
-The spacecraft will flyby as close as 500 km from 3200 Phaethon.
+The spacecraft will come as close as 500 km from 3200 Phaethon.

 Spacecraft

 DESTINY+ will use ultra light-weight solar panels and heat-actuated folding radiators, along with compact avionics.
 The spacecraft is designed to tolerate a radiation dose up to approximately 30 krad by using a 3 mm aluminum shield.